 Class Field Trips, Give your students authentic experiences at the Museum, the Monarch Sanctuary, or both.

 Classroom Kits, Check out a free kit for your classroom with activities and objects from the Museum's Education Collection.

 LiMPETS Citizen Science, Your students become field researchers while contributing directly to science.

 Shape of Life, beautiful free videos aligned to Next Generation Science Standards and resources.
 It's easy to stream or download.

 Teacher Professional Development

-Monarch Citizen Science Teacher Workshop, One-Day Teacher Education Program
+LiMPETS Citizen Science Teacher Workshop, One-Day Teacher Education Program (What is LiMPETS?)

-For questions about this or other Teacher Professional Development programs, please contact Ann Wasser at (831) 648-5716 ext.14 or firstname.lastname@example.org
+For questions about this or other Teacher Professional Development programs, please contact Emily Gottlieb at (831) 648-5716 ext.11 or email@example.com

 Use the Museum’s Education Collection in your classroom!
 Outreach kits are free and designed to fit any classroom’s need.
 Take learning to a new level and let your students hold items like quartz crystals, model skulls, whale baleen, and furs.
 Below are ready-made classroom kits, but we can create kits for almost any subject.

 - Predator and Prey Adaptions: Skulls and animal furs help students identify key adaptations that herbivores, carnivores, and omnivores have to help them survive.